ROrsiBP/OPSWAT_test/README.md

-# OPSWAT_test
-Swaglabs Tests - 2023-12-03

 Technologies: Selenium, Python - Visual Studio
 Needed: python min.
 3.9.13, selenium 4.15.2, webdriver-manager 4.0.1, Google Chrome
 I used visual studio's test explorer to run my tests.
 At the time of sending all tests worked as intended.

 Idea: I have users that can do different things on the site.
-I will do test suits for all the functions using standars user, which can be automated later using Selenium IDE.
+I will do test suits for all the functions using standars user.
 I tought that I have 2 routes to separate the tests, by page or by functionality.
 I decieded I will do it by func.

 THIS IS NOT MY FINAL TAKE REGARDING THE TESTS.
 JUST A BASIC QUICK BRAINSTORM.
-I am confident I have left out some improtant tests, these I would add later as I work on the project.
-I am confident I can write an even better and cleaner code with digging deeper into selenium design patterns.
-I am confident some tests should be written differently, and some might needs to be a little more detailed
-	(example: Login test should have separate 3 checks inside, one for username, passw, and login can be clicked)

 #Fundamental/Technical tests - tests which are testing the basic requirements to be able to run the page/IDE